 Editor's note: It is FFS whether AMF should provide a registration area to UE in MO only mode.
 If the registration area is provided, the registration area size may be bound to Mobility restrictions (i.e. the registration may be contained by the allowed area) and by requirements to perform tracking for the UE.

 When the AMF applies MO only mode to a UE, the AMF considers the UE always unreachable while in CM-IDLE.
 The UE in MO only mode is only reachable for mobile terminated data or signalling when the UE is in CM-CONNECTED mode for the PDU sessions that are resumed.
 The CN rejects any request for downlink data delivery for an MO only UE in idle mode.
-The CN also does not allow downlink transport over NAS for SMS, location services, etc.
+The CN also defer downlink transport over NAS for SMS, location services, etc.

+Editor’s Note: When the UE is in CM-CONNECTED after it has sent MO Data it is FFS how long it should stay reachable for MT Data from an application server and/or DL over NAS of SMS, location services etc.

 A UE in MO only mode performs periodic registration as determined by the periodic registration timer.

 A UE in MO only mode does not listen to paging while in CM-IDLE.
-A UE in MO only mode may stop any access stratum procedures in CM-IDLE, until the UE initiates CM-IDLE to CM-CONNECTED mode procedures due to one of the following triggers:
+Therefore, 5CN needs to inform RAN that the UE is in MO Only mode.
+A UE in MO only mode may stop any access stratum procedures in CM-IDLE and does not need to perform Registration due to mobility, until the UE initiates CM-IDLE to CM-CONNECTED mode procedures due to one of the following triggers:

 - A change in the UE (e.g. change in configuration) requires an update its registration with the network.